0x462e41/SS3D/README.md

 >
 >   OPTIONS:
 >
->   Obrigatory options to specify input & output files:
+>   Obligatory options to specify input & output files:
 >
 >    -a
 >